-In fiscal year 2010, the Commission had fourteen (14) authorized staff positions (FTEs).
-Commission staff includes the Executive Director, the General Counsel, three staff attorneys, three investigators, two legal assistants, a staff services officer, and three administrative support personnel.
+In fiscal year 2011, the Commission had fourteen (14) authorized staff positions (FTEs).
+Commission staff includes the Executive Director, the General Counsel, four staff attorneys, three investigators, one legal assistant, a staff services officer, and three administrative assistants.
 All Commission staff members are full-time State employees.

-The Commission's legal staff, which consists of attorneys, investigators, and the legal assistants, is responsible for the evaluation and investigation of complaints.
-The legal assistants are primarily responsible for reviewing and evaluating new complaints.
+The Commission's legal staff, which consists of attorneys, investigators, and the legal assistant, is responsible for the evaluation and investigation of complaints.
+The legal assistant screens all new cases.
 The investigators handle in-house and on-site investigations.
-The legal assistants are responsible for performing legal research, preparing legal documents, and assisting the attorneys in the prosecution of disciplinary proceedings.
+The legal assistant is also responsible for performing legal research, preparing legal documents, and assisting the attorneys in the prosecution of disciplinary proceedings.
 The attorneys are responsible for responding to ethics calls, speaking on judicial ethics at educational/training seminars, investigating allegations of judicial misconduct or incapacity, and prosecuting disciplinary cases before the Commission, the Texas Supreme Court and its appointees.